filakitphp/basev4/README.md

 ## About FilaKit

-FilaKit is a robust starter kit built on Laravel 12.x and Filament 4.x, designed to accelerate the development of modern web applications with a ready-to-use multi-panel structure.
+FilaKit is a robust starter kit built on Laravel 12.x and Filament 4.x, designed to accelerate the development of modern web applications with a ready-to-use panel structure.

 ## Features